Theatre Employment Opportunities

 Artistic and Technical Positions for the 2018 Round Barn Theatre Season

 The Round Barn Theatre at Amish Acres is a professional Repertory musical theatre located in Nappanee, Indiana.
 It produces six major musicals and one drama/comedy each season over nine months as well as condensed performances for theatre for young audiences of selected shows.
-The 2013 season includes Church Basement Ladies 2: A Second Helping, Plain and Fancy, Nunsense A-Men, 9 to 5 the musical, Seven Brides for Seven Brothers, Arsenic and Old Lace, plus for the holidays, The Wizard of Oz.
+The 2014 season includes Little Shop of Horrors, Plain and Fancy, Footloose the musical, Little Women the broadway musical, Joseph and the Amazing Technicolor Dreamcoat, The Diary of Anne Frank, plus for the holidays, Shrek The Musical.
 The theatre's actors are all professionals, most of them having college degrees in Theatre Performance, Musical Theatre, Dance and other Performing Arts categories.
 Housing is provided in three residences on the historic farm's property.
 Local Auditions are held at Amish Acres in March.